State Summary

 Transparency

-The audit takes place during the canvass, and representatives from the news media may be present as well as representatives designated by political parties or candidates.
-Statute does not provide for public observation, nor for publication of the audit results.
+The audit takes place during the canvass, and representatives from the news media may be present, as well as representatives designated by political parties or candidates.
+The statute does not provide for public observation, nor for publication of the audit results.
 See Ky.
-Rev. Stat. § 117.275(9).
+Rev. Stat. § 117.275(8).
+The audit is recorded and may be streamed on the internet.
+Ky.
+Rev. Stat. § 117.383(8)(c).

 Audit Counting Method

-Statute specifies that the audit is to be manual (hand-counted).
+The audit statute specifies that the audit is conducted manually.

 Type Of Audit Units